mjc239/mjc239.github.io/_posts/2020-04-17-animal-crossing-turnips-2.md

 </p>

 In today's post we seek to address the questions posed at the end of the last.
 That is, we wish to give an asymptotic solution to this non-linear recurrence and generalise some of our results from last time to arbitrary distributions.
+We will also consider whether strategies of the shape we considered last time are indeed optimal.

 ### A disclaimer